-How to Clean a Fabric Couch
+How to Deep Clean a Fabric Couch and Upholstered Furniture

 Cleaning a couch is right up there on the chores list of things I dread alongside cleaning the oven, scrubbing the shower, and mopping floors all rolled up into one.
 It’s a workout!